influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster/directly.md

 ### Create a namespace for InfluxDB

-Create a namespace for InfluxDB.
-For example, using `kubectl`:
+Create a namespace for InfluxDB--for example, enter the following `kubectl` command in your terminal:

 ```sh
 kubectl create namespace influxdb